Two-goal Odisha FC too good for Mumbai City FC | Goal.com

 Odisha FC beat Mumbai City FC 2-0 in what was one-way traffic at the Kalinga Stadium.
 Josep Gombau's side broke into the top-four of the Indian Super League (ISL) table after collecting three well-deserved points against the Islanders.

-Aridane Santana (47') and Xisco Hernandez (74') grabbed a goal and an assist each to make it three wins in three games at home for Odisha FC.
+Aridane Santana (47') and Xisco Hernandez (74') grabbed a goal and an assist each to make it three wins in three games in Bhubaneswar for Odisha FC.

 There were no surprises when Josep Gombau named, possibly his strongest line-up.
 Serge Kevyn made his way to Mumbai's starting line-up in the absence of Portuguese maestro Paulo Machado.